Hugh McElhenny: Minnesota Vikings

-New York Giants and Detroit Lions
+New York Giants

 The Vikings traded McElhenny to the Giants in July 1963 for two draft choices and player to be named later.
 The trade reunited him with Tittle, who had been traded to the Giants two seasons earlier.
 On the reunion, McElhenny responded that it was "great to be with a winner," and he played with renewed enthusiasm.
 The Giants made it to the 1963 NFL Championship Game, where McElhenny carried nine times for 17 yards, had two receptions for 20 yards, and had a 47-yard kickoff return in the 14–10 loss to the Bears.
+He was released by New York during training camp in 1964.

+Detroit Lions

-He was released by New York during training camp in 1964, and he was soon picked up by the Detroit Lions, for whom he appeared in eight games before retiring after the season.
+McElhenny was soon picked up by the Detroit Lions, for whom he appeared in eight games before retiring after the season.

+NFL career statistics

 Legacy

 McElhenny gained 11,375 all-purpose yards in his 13-year career and retired as one of just three players to eclipse 11,000 yards.
 He was nicknamed "The King" while with the 49ers because he was "the most feared running back in the NFL."
 49ers quarterback Frankie Albert gave him the nickname in the locker room following McElhenny's fourth game as a rookie, in which he returned a punt 96 yards for a touchdown against the Bears.

 He was elected to the Pro Football Hall of Fame in 1970, an honor he described as the highlight of his life.
 Others inducted in the class were contemporaries Jack Christiansen, Tom Fears, and Pete Pihos.
 His jersey number 39 is retired by the 49ers, and by virtue of his membership in the pro hall of fame, he was automatically inducted as a charter member of the San Francisco 49ers Hall of Fame in 2009.
 NFL Network ranked him the fourth most elusive runner of all time in 2007.

 McElhenny was inducted into State of Washington Sports Hall of Fame in 1963 and the College Football Hall of Fame in 1981.
 In 1979, he became one of ten inaugural members inducted into the University of Washington Husky Hall of Fame in 1979.
 As of 2016, his 12 rushing touchdowns in 1950 and 13 in 1951 both remain in the top ten all-time for a Washington player in a single season, and his 28 career rushing touchdowns tie him for sixth in school history.
+As of 2022, McElhenny's 296 yards rushing in 1950 against Washington State remains the single game record at the University of Washington.

 On January 20, 1985, McElhenny participated in the opening coin toss at Super Bowl XIX at Stanford Stadium, along with U.S. President Ronald Reagan, who participated by video feed from the White House after having been sworn into his second term of office earlier that day.